nomin97/book-search-engine/README.md

 # Book Search Engine Starter Code

 ## Description
 This application comes with code but I refactor it to use GraphQl.
-Having completed my final project, this was pretty easy to do since I was just changing and inserting a couple things.
-Because there is a front end and backend and it uses react, I had a lot of errors because it wouldn't pull the right mutations or query from one side.
-I also wasn't sure outside of the guidelines provided in our challenge what else there was to change,
+Keeping track of what I'd changed and updated was tough because I was updating some of the existing code and forgot to delete some files so that threw up errors.
+Because there is a front end and backend and it uses react, I also had a lot of errors because it wouldn't pull the right mutations or query from one side.
+On deployment, I was having connectivity issues with mongoose and had to explore around more and decided to deploy with heroku instead of Render.

 ## Table of Contents
   - [Installation](#installation)